underblob/JSON-WordPress-Theme/README.md

 Deprectation Notice
 ===================

-Since the release of [4.7](https://wordpress.org/news/2016/12/vaughan/), Worpress core now includes a [JSON API](https://v2.wp-api.org/).
-With this new feature available, I would recommend using the built-in API in favor of this **JSON Wordpress Theme**.
+Since the release of [4.7](https://wordpress.org/news/2016/12/vaughan/), WordPress core now includes a [JSON API](https://v2.wp-api.org/).
+With this new feature available, I would recommend using the built-in API in favor of this **JSON WordPress Theme**.

-To start using posts JSON from the new API, send a `GET` request to `/wp-json/wp/v2/posts` on your Wordpress site's domain.
+To start using posts JSON from the new API, send a `GET` request to `/wp-json/wp/v2/posts` on your WordPress site's domain.

 For full documentation, see [https://v2.wp-api.org/](https://v2.wp-api.org/)